 motion for fusion to occur.

 Gradually increased weightbearing is allowed as healing progresses.
-Initial weightbearing is protected in a prefabricated boot with gradual transition to supportive shoes.
-Physical therapy may be prescribed on a case-by-case basis to help the patient's
+You may initially start weightbearing in a supportive boot or shoe and gradually transition to regular shoes.
+Physical therapy may be prescribed on a case-by-case basis to help strengthen

 Risks and Complications

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.